DjangoGirls/tutorial/deploy/README.md

 # Deploy!

-__Note__ Following chapter can be sometimes a bit harder to get through.
-Insist on finishing it, deployment is an important part of website development process.
-Chapter is placed in the middle of tutorial so that mentor can help you get your website online while you can still finish the tutorial alone if you run out of time.
+> __Note__ The following chapter can be sometimes a bit hard to get through.
+Persist and finish it; deployment is an important part of thewebsite development process.
+This chapter is placed in the middle of the tutorial so that your mentor can help with the slightly tricker process of getting your website online.
+This means you can still finish the tutorial on your own if you run out of time.

 Until now your website was only available on your computer, now you will learn how to deploy it!
 Deploying is the process of publishing your application on the Internet so people can finally go and see your app :).